psychoinformatics-de/ipsy-docs/content/pages/medusa/condor.rst

     arguments = "arg1" "arg2"

 If the executable is referring to the interpreter instead, the script that should be executed has to be given as an argument as well.
+In this case, the executable in the header would be an interpreter such as ``/usr/bin/python``.

 .. code::